kubevela/kubevela/docs/en/application.md

         }
 ```

 All the definition objects are expected to be defined and installed by platform team.
-The end users will only focus on `Application` resource (either render it by tools or author it manually).
+The end users will only focus on `Application` resource.

 ## Conventions and "Standard Contract"